The innovation BOM: bringing order to conceptual design

 What is an innovation BOM?

 An innovation BOM is essentially the list of parts that you are considering for a prototype—it defines the product and may include notes on how parts can be sourced.
 Unlike a traditional BOM, the innovation BOM is loosely documented, and isn’t revision controlled or kept in a central repository.
 It revolves around the part of the process where you are capturing gorilla chips and comparing your options before committing your list to ECAD.
+Read about the top 5 BOM management mistakes that could be costing your business.

 The innovation BOM provides a framework for organizing the traditionally disorganized process of getting started with a design.
 Simply by thinking of this early brainstorming period as a systematic process, you naturally provide organization to your designs and find more opportunities to optimize.